(Redirected from Julio Teheran)

 - Height 6' 2", Weight 175-205 lb.

 Teheran signed with the Atlanta Braves and scouts Miguel Teheran (Julio's uncle) and Carlos Garcia in 2007 for $850,000, inking his deal on the first day eligible for foreign amateur signees.
 Baseball America named him Atlanta's #10 prospect before he threw a pitch as a pro.
 With the 2008 Danville Braves, Julio struggled with a 1-2, 6.60 record but struck out 17 in 15 innings before tendonitis shut him down.
 Baseball America upgraded him to Atlanta's #9 prospect.

 The Cartagena native split 2009 between Danville (2-1, 2.68) and the Rome Braves (1-3, 4.78).
 Baseball America rated him as the top Appalachian League prospect and the #3 Braves prospect.
 MLB.com rated him the #34 prospect in the minors despite a 4-6, 4.11 record in his first 20 minor league games with 96 hits and 84 strikeouts in 96 1/3 innings.

 Teheran began to show what the praise was about in 2010.
 He began 2-2 with a 1.14 ERA for Rome with 23 hits allowed in 39 1/3 innings and 45 strikeouts.
 He moved up to the Myrtle Beach Pelicans, going 3-1 with a 1.38 ERA and 49 strikeouts in 39 frames.
 He was named to the World team for the 2010 Futures Game.
 He relieved Alexander Torres in the fourth inning of that game, with a 2-1 deficit in what would become a 9-1 loss.
 He walked Brett Jackson on five pitchers and Logan Morrison on six, but Jackson was picked off by Wilin Rosario in between.
 Drew Cumberland popped out and Desmond Jennings struck out.
 Henderson Alvarez replaced Teheran in the 5th.
 For the year, he was 9-8, 2.59 between three teams, reaching AA at age 19, where he went 3-2, 3.38 in 7 starts for the Mississippi Braves.
+With Mississippi, he teamed with Ty'Relle Harris on a no-hitter against he Mobile Bay Bears.
 He was named the #5 prospect in all of baseball by Baseball America after the season.